2022 NCAA Baseball Arch: Men's College World Championship results, schedule

 - Ocon (49-14) is second to Stanford (45-15)

-The first round fixtures of the College College World Men’s Championship will be announced on Friday, June 17, and Saturday, June 18, on Monday, June 13.
+The standings for the first round of the Men’s College College World Championships will be announced on Friday 17 June and Saturday 18 June on Monday 13 June.

 2022 College Baseball Regional Results